 Under Treasurer means the chief executive officer of the Treasury.

+[Section 3 amended: No. 12 of 2021 s.
+4.]

 4. Relationship of this Act with other laws

 (1) Except as stated in subsection (2) or another provision of this Act, this Act prevails to the extent of any inconsistency with another written law (whether enacted before or after the commencement of this Act).